Sphere Magazine

 R2 = Radius of body 2 (m)

-The above gravitational formulas are for use only between celestial bodies because that is where mass and gravity are significant enough to force the bodies in to spherical shapes and so in order to cover everything, there is a section below about surface gravity.
+The above gravitational formulas are for use only between celestial bodies because that is where mass and gravity are significant enough to create spheres and so in order to cover everything, there is a section below about surface gravity.

 Two celestial bodies

-It should be noted early on also that gravitational formulas aren’t actually used to calculate gravitational force.
-They are used in transposed form and used to calculate mass where gravitational force is a given.
+It should be noted early on also that gravitational formulas aren’t usually used to calculate gravitational force.
+They are used in transposed form and used to calculate mass where gravitational force is a known value.
 Even here on Earth we use gravitational force to calculate mass such as when we ‘weigh’ something or ourselves.
 We step on to the scales and use gravitational force (weight) to measure our mass.

 As you might have guessed from the new formulas, Mss1 and Mss2 are fractions of M1 and M2 and represent the ‘effective mass’ of M1 and M2.
 What this new theory proves is that not the whole mass of two celestial bodies is responsible for the gravitational force between them.
 The same is true also for surface gravity.
 When teachers of science impress a class by demonstrating that a small magnet can lift a paperclip against the gravity of the whole Earth well that is very misconceived.
 If you stood in London and held your arm out in front of you, would the gravity of the whole Earth be pulling down on your arm?
-No. In fact, the gravity in Sydney, Australia would be pulling in the opposite direction.
+No. In fact, the gravity in Sydney, Australia would be pulling in the opposite direction, always towards the centre of the Earth.

 Mss1 and Mss2, at a fraction of M1 and M2, account for the total mass responsible for the gravitational force between M1 and M2.
 Therefore, we no longer require dark matter to fill in for the apparent missing mass.
 The dark matter problem is solved.
-This new theory also covers the inverse square law on gravity, explains why gravitational force appears to follow the inverse square and explains mathematically why it doesn’t follow the inverse square exactly, hence its absence from my formulas.
+This new theory also covers the inverse square law on gravity, explains why gravitational force appears to follow the inverse square and explains mathematically why it doesn’t follow the inverse square exactly, hence its absence from these formulas.
+This new theory will also seek to properly explain gravitational waves and explores the possibility of gravitational shielding.

 The Force of Gravity